Used by landlords nationwide | Georgia-specific | Legally structured

 What is a Georgia Lease Extension Agreement?

 A Georgia lease extension agreement creates a valid contract when signed that complies with Georgia state laws.
-Georgia requires 60-day notice for termination.
+Georgia requires a maximum security deposit of No limit and 60-day notice for termination.
 Our free generator auto-fills all required Georgia clauses for instant compliance.

 Essential legal requirements for Georgia rental agreements and lease documents